 They supply a list of local disaster shelters and how to get a hold of a FEME disaster recovery center near you.
 I know as a prepper, you have already prepared the best you can for these types of events, but it doesn’t help to have an extra layer of protection at your fingertips.

 The FEMA app is FREE and available for iOS and Android devices and more information can be found here.

 Life360 Family Circle App

-Smartphones track your location through a mix of GPS, cell triangulation and Wi-Fi data.
+Smartphones track your location through a mix of GPS, cell triangulation, and Wi-Fi data.
 This data can be used to track and locate missing family members if they are missing.
 This provides a lifeline in case of an emergency and by allowing family members to send emergency text messages through Life360 company servers.

-The App also provides a panic button that notifies your family members where you are and how they can help.
+The App also provides a panic button that notifies your family members of where you are and how they can help.
 This app was designed out of necessity following Hurricane Katrina and Super Storm Sandy.

 The company states: “Part location, part communication, all awesome.
 Life360 keeps millions of families and close friends connected, no matter what chaos life throws their way. “

-I still advise you keep track of information the old-fashioned way as well by writing down contact information or printing it out on paper.
+I still advise you to keep track of information the old-fashioned way as well by writing down contact information or printing it out on paper.

 Life360 is a free app and more information can be found here.